 However, as leading personal injury attorneys, we have seen the negative side of pet ownership—dogs who deviated from normal canine behavior and caused injuries to a person.
-Considering there are 76 million dogs in the US and 38.4% of U.S. homes own at least one, it is no surprise that there is an average of 4.4 million dog bites in the U.S. each year.
+Considering there are 76 million dogs in the US and 38.4% of U.S. homes own at least one, it is no surprise that there is an average of 4.4 million dog bites in the U.S. each year.1

 The severity of dog bite attacks vary for a multitude of reasons, including stress reaction by the dog or a perceived threat.
 Other times the dog can be startled or become overly excited during rough and tumble play.
 Regardless of the reason a bite occurs, the impact can be life changing.
-Every year approximately 14,025 citizens are hospitalized due to dog bite injuries.
-These injuries can range from minor bites, requiring a few stitches, to life altering injuries, requiring extensive surgeries including reconstructive surgery, and even death.
+Every year approximately 14,025 citizens are hospitalized due to dog bite injuries.3 These injuries can range from minor bites, requiring a few stitches, to life altering injuries, requiring extensive surgeries including reconstructive surgery, and even death.
 Regretfully the most susceptible to a fatal encounter with a dog are children.
-In a 13 year study, from 2005 to 2017, 49% of dog bite fatalities were children age 9 and younger; 48% of those being children less than a year old.
+In a 13 year study, from 2005 to 2017, 49% of dog bite fatalities were children age 9 and younger; 48% of those being children less than a year old.4

 As animal lovers, our main goal is not to punish the dog, which is oftentimes a victim of improper training or handling.
 We advocate for dog bite victims to ensure they receive the necessary treatment for their injuries and are properly compensated for their pain, suffering, and disfigurement.
 The injuries can be serious, including systemic infections, with mounting medical bills leading to victims unsure how to proceed or what their rights are.

 The average cost of a hospital visit for a dog bite has increased from 2003 at $19,162 to $44,760 in 2019; this is a 133.6% rise in cost.
-Increasing health care costs are unlikely to explain the doubling of medical expense.
+Increasing health care costs are unlikely to explain the doubling of medical expenses.
 We believe the sizeable increase in health costs for dog bite victims is the proliferation of large and dangerous breeds (and improper training).
 Either way, this is a major event that will impact your life for a long time to come.
-For this reason, it is vital that you hire an attorney well versed in dog bite cases, who can ensure that you benefit from all resources available to help you with medical cost related to a dog bite.
+For this reason, it is vital that you hire an attorney well versed in dog bite cases, who can ensure that you benefit from all resources available to help you with medical costs related to a dog bite.

 Gage Mathers has represented dog bite victims for over 50 years.
 We are experts in navigating the complexities of dog bite laws as well as negotiating with insurance companies to secure maximum settlement value for our clients.
 You generally only get one chance to go after an insurance company, so you need to choose the right law firm early on.
-You need a law firm that invested in you and your case, that has substantial experience, is known for its results, and is not afraid of trial.
+You need a law firm that is invested in you and your case, that has substantial experience, is known for its results, and is not afraid of trial.
 That is why thousands of people have trusted their cases with Gage Mathers.
 We have a national reputation for getting results for our clients—maximizing the compensation they receive from a dog bite case.

 If you or a loved one has been a victim of a dog bite, contact us to see how we can help you.